Beyond real blow-up: Masuda detours and complex holonomy: Abstract

 on $\bxi\in(0,\pi)$ with Neumann boundary conditions.
 For $\mathbf{b}$=1, pioneering work by Kyûya Masuda in the 1980s aimed to circumvent PDE blow-up, which occurs in finite real time, by a detour which ventures through complex time.
-Naive projection onto the first two Galerkin modes $\mathbf{w}=x+y \cos\bxi$ leads us to an ODE caricature.
+Naive projection onto the first two Galerkin modes $\mathbf{w}=x+y \cos\bxi$ leads to a crude ODE caricature.
 As in the PDE, spatially homogeneous solutions $y=0\neq x\in\R$ starting at $x_0$ blow up at finite real time $t=T=1/x_0$\,.
+We aim for ODE ``linearization at infinity''.

-In the spirit of Masuda, we extend real analytic ODE solutions to complex time, and to real 4-dimensional $(x,y)\in\C^2$, to circumvent the real blow-up singularity at $t=T$.
-We therefore study complex foliations of general polynomial ODEs for $(x,y)\in\C^2$, in projective compactifications like $u=1/x,\ z=y/x$, including their holonomy at blow-up $u=0$.
-We obtain linearizations, at blow-up equilibria of Poincaré and Siegel type, based on spectral nonresonance.
-We discuss the consequences of rational periodic nonresonance, and of irrational quasiperiodic nonresonance of Diophantine type, for iterated Masuda detours in the ODE caricature.
+In the spirit of Masuda, we extend real analytic solutions of polynomial planar ODEs to complex time $t$, and to real 4-dimensional $(x,y)\in\C^2$, to circumvent a real blow-up singularity at $t=T$.
+More specifically we study the resulting complex foliations, in projective compactifications like $u=1/x,\ z=y/x$, including their holonomy at blow-up $u=0$.
+We obtain analytic linearizations, at blow-up equilibria of Poincaré and Siegel type, based on spectral nonresonance.
+Passage to imaginary time is an essential source of quasiperiodicity, even at real spectrum.
+For iterated Masuda detours in the crude ODE caricature, we discuss the consequences of rational periodic nonresonance, and of irrational quasiperiodic nonresonance of Diophantine type.
+Correspondingly, our results distinguish and highlight finite complex branching of solutions, at blow-up, versus almost-closure of irrationally quasiperiodic type.

+Since iterated complex time loops are not feasible, for parabolic PDEs, our PDE-motivated approach is currently limited to ODEs.
+On the other hand, all ODE results of the present paper exactly embed into certain PDEs of parabolic type, which possess a PDE-invariant Galerkin subspace.
 We conclude with some comments on global aspects, PDEs, discretizations, and other applications.